patrycja-io/SuperdryStackDocs/README.md

 Overall, disaster recovery is a critical part of ensuring business continuity and minimizing the impact of disruptive events.

-Data layers refer to the logical organization and separation of data in a way that makes it easier to manage, understand, and analyze.
+[What are Data layers] Data layers refer to the logical organization and separation of data in a way that makes it easier to manage, understand, and analyze.
 They are commonly used in the context of Geographic Information Systems (GIS), computer networking, and software engineering.

 GIS: In the context of GIS, data layers represent different types of geospatial information that can be overlaid on a map.
 Each layer contains data about a specific theme, such as roads, buildings, land use, or elevation.
 By stacking multiple layers, users can create a comprehensive map that displays the relationships between different datasets.
 There are three main types of data layers in GIS: